astro-sagar/PAO2_2022_python/README.md

 * Jupyter-notebook_installation.md
 * mybinder_use.md

-If you know how to use Jupyter-notebook directly skip to [here](/assignments).
+If you know how to use Jupyter-notebook directly, skip to [here](/assignments).
 ## Running Jupyter-notebooks
-One can run each notebook in online platform or in your own machine.
+One can run each notebook online or on your machine.
 1. Online method [refer here](/others/mybinder_use.md)
 2. On your own machine [refer here](/others/Jupyter-notebook_installation.md)

-N.B : My binder will take some (few minutes).
-Mybinder may require a stable and little bit faster internet connection.
-In the mybinder page click the file button you can see all listed notebooks there.
+N.B: Mybinder will take a few minutes.
+My binder may require a stable and a little bit faster internet connection.
+On my binder page, click the file button to see all listed notebooks there.

-Launch the mybinder link given in the end[as a logo] to accsess all practice notebooks (from class) and assignments.It will redirect to a online Jupyter-notebook console.
+Launch the mybinder link given in the end[as a logo] to access all practice notebooks (from class) and assignments.
+It will redirect to an online Jupyter-notebook console.
 ## Assignment submission
 For assignment submission instruction [refer](/assignments)